cloudfoundry-incubator/diego-ci/README.md

 #### keypair/id_rsa_bosh

-This is a private key pair generated for our BOSH vm.
-Please refer above to [creating an AWS keypair for your Bosh director](#create-aws-keypair).
+This is the private key pair we generated for our BOSH director when we [created an AWS keypair](#aws-requirements).

 #### certs/elb-cfrouter.key && certs/elb-cfrouter.pem
 An SSL certificate for the domain where Cloud Foundry will be accessible is required.
 If you do not provide a certificate,